vitug/vrok-telegram-bot/readme.md

      3. To the extent possible, the Licensor waives any right to collect royalties from You for the exercise of the Licensed Rights, whether directly or through a collecting society under any voluntary or waivable statutory or compulsory licensing scheme.
 In all other cases the Licensor expressly reserves any right to collect such royalties, including when the Licensed Material is used other than for NonCommercial purposes.

-Section 3 ñ License Conditions.
+Section 3 ‚Äì License Conditions.

 Your exercise of the Licensed Rights is expressly made subject to the following conditions.